 DigiCert is a company that develops partnerships with businesses in the fields of hosting, software, system integration, technology, and cloud.
 DigiCert offers expert consulting and supports every day of the week, 24-hours per day.
 Highlight — DigiCert works with IBM, Microsoft, and Device Authority, among others.

 Sponsor: Information Systems Audit and Control Association

-The Information Systems Audit and Control Association offers ISACA Chapter Scholarships for students pursuing a college degree in the cybersecurity areas of Information security, IT auditing and Governance.
+The Information Systems Audit and Control Association offers ISACA Chapter Scholarships for students pursuing a college degree in the cybersecurity areas of Information security, IT auditing, and Governance.
 These Homeland Security scholarships vary but often include cash or other benefits.
 The ISACA operates with many worldwide chapters that offer scholarships for cyber security for their specific objectives.
-As a result, the amount and type of scholarship awarded by the ASACA varies in accordance with the rules set up by the chapter offering the award.
+As a result, the amount and type of scholarship awarded by the ASACA vary in accordance with the rules set up by the chapter offering the award.